 The Hall of Antiquities at Munich Residenz

 To the north of Marienplatz lies the beautiful 400-year-old palace of the royal Wittelsbach family called the Munich Residenz.
-Apparently, this is the largest urban palace in the whole Germany.
-Well, with 130 rooms, 10 courtyards, a church, and a theater – that statement sounds quite true!
+Apparently, this is the largest urban palace in Germany.
+Well, with 130 rooms, 10 courtyards, a church, and a theater, that statement sounds quite true!

 Exploring Munich Residenz completely can take an entire day in Munich.
 If you don’t have much time and want to see just the highlights, here are the 3 rooms you should be looking at.

 • The Antiquarium: This is the Hall of Antiquities and the prettiest room of Munich Residenz.
 Lavishly decorated with paintings, grotesques, and beautiful lunettes, this room is truly fit for kings.
-Feel opulence and luxury seep into your skin as soon as you step into the Antiquarium.
+Feel opulence and luxury seep into your skin as soon as you enter the Antiquarium.

 • The Treasury: Visit the Treasury for a shimmering display of jewelry, crystals, porcelain, bejeweled daggers, and the stunning royal insignia.